Albab-Hasan/cipherForge/README.md

 ## Disclaimer

-**SERIOUSLY:** This is a learning project.
+This is a learning project.
 Do NOT use this for anything serious.

-## Learning Resources That Saved Me
+## Learning Resources That Helped Me

 - NIST FIPS 197 (AES Spec)
 - "Understanding Cryptography" by Paar & Pelzl